Elderly Driving Complications

 - Health Complications While Driving—Anyone can suffer a sudden medical emergency while driving, though a stroke or heart attack is much more common among the elderly.
 Such an emergency renders the driver incapable of steering, braking, or doing anything to avoid a collision.

 If you were injured in a collision, no matter the other driver’s age, you need to discuss your options for legal compensation with an experienced attorney if that other driver caused the crash.
-Call the Campbell personal injury lawyers at the Solution Now Law Firm today at 408-256-2871 to schedule a free consultation.
+Call the San Jose personal injury lawyers at the Solution Now Law Firm today at 408-256-2871 to schedule a free consultation.